Mixed response as Djokovic leaves ATP Players Council and forms breakaway union

 There are three athlete representatives and three ATP tournament representatives on the ATP Board, although chairman Gaudenzi has the right to a casting vote.

-A group including American players Sloane Stephens is reportedly interested in a collaboration with the PTPA that would involve female players.
+A group including American player Sloane Stephens is reportedly interested in a collaboration with the PTPA that would involve female players.